Uncategorized | 7 minutes

-The blockchain industry has come a long way in the last few years.
+The blockchain industry had come a long way over the last few years.
 From the creation of Bitcoin to the ICO boom at the end of 2017, the industry was flooded with hundreds of new ICOs each month.

 But most of them failed in delivering what they had promised to their investors and community.

 But when one door closes, another one opens.
 The lack of trust ICOs left made it possible for STOs (Security Token Offerings) and IEOs (Initial Exchange Offering) to show up.

 Each one of these fundraising methods has a different marketing approach.

 This guide aims to cover everything you need to know about IEO PR.

 After working with hundreds of different projects in the last few years in our marketing agency, I feel confident that this article can help you and your company.